We’re about to summarise the whole guide in one minute. But before that, imagine a cheery thought: you’re at the end of your 80,000 hour career.

 - Explore to find the best options, rather than “going with your gut” or narrowing down too early.
 Make this your key focus until you become more confident about the best options.
 (Part 8.)

-- Invest in your career capital to become as badass as you can be.
+- Invest in your career capital to become as great as you can be.
 Especially look for career capital that’s flexible when you’re uncertain.
-Do this until you’ve taken the best opportunities to invest in yourself, perhaps into your 40s.
+Do this until you’ve taken the best opportunities to invest in yourself.
 (Part 7 and part 9.)
 Then, use your career capital to:

 - Effectively help others.
 Do this by focusing on the most urgent social problems rather than those you stumble into – those that are big in scale, neglected and solvable.
 To make the largest contribution to those problems, think broadly: consider earning to give, research and advocacy, as well as direct work.
 Although many efforts to help others fail, the best can be enormously effective, so be ambitious.
 (Part 2, part 4, part 5 and part 6.)
 But don’t forget you can have a big impact in any job (part 3).